 A high-altitude extension of Peru's most famous trekking route

-Approaching the magnificant ruins of Machu Picchu on the Inca Trail is one of South America's great trekking experiences, and on this trip we spend a few days deep in the Cordillera Vilcabamba before joining the Inca Trail itself.
-Our high and remote route skirts many of the range's great peaks, and we camp below the hulking mass of Mt Salcantay, adding a fantastic mountain dimension to a classic trek.
+Approaching Machu Picchu on the Inca Trail is a great trekking experience, and on this trip we spend a few days deep in the Cordillera Vilcabamba before joining the trail itself.
+Our high and remote route skirts many of the range's great peaks, adding a fantastic mountain dimension to a classic trek.
 The feeling of solitude as we walk through tiny villages, get close to creaking glaciers and cross the Inca Chiriasqa Pass is truly magical.
 We also explore the beautiful city of Cuzco, spend a day walking between Inca temples and fortresses, and discover the majestic ruins of the Sacred Valley.

 What makes this trip responsible?